-IPO Outlook For The Week: Watch For Chinese E-Commerce Player Yatsen, COVID Vaccine Company Maravai
+IPO Outlook For The Week: Watch For Chinese E-commerce Player Yatsen, COVID Vaccine Company Maravai

 The IPO market heats up this week with six companies expected to go public.
 This includes two health care-related companies, a new kind of REIT, a cybersecurity company, Chinese beauty e-commerce company Yatsen and iLottery company NeoGames.